lino-framework/book/docs/specs/uploads.rst

   `shortcut` field to "Foos".

 - Upload a file from your PC to the server.
 - Open the uploaded file in a new browser window

 .. class:: Shortcuts

-    The list of upload shortcut fields which have been declared on this Site.
+    The list of available upload shortcut fields in this application.

 >>> rt.show(uploads.Shortcuts)
 No data to display